hakanErgin/javascript-1-homework/week-1/jl-errors-variables.md

 ```
 classification:
 * creation phase or execution phase ? execution phase
-* syntax or semanitc ? semantic
+* syntax or semanitc ? syntax

 the fix:
 ```js